 Be at least 21 years old.

-Have held a full driving licence for 3 years from the UK, the EU, Switzerland, Norway, Iceland or Liechtenstein.
+Have held a full driving licence for 3 years from the UK or the EU.

 Be qualified to drive the type of vehicle you want to learn.
 For example, they must have a manual licence if they supervise you in a manual car.